-Michael Clay, an online marketing consultant, owns Marketing Master Groups which specializes in generating targeted traffic to your site for a minimum 30% growth.
+Michael Clay, an online marketing consultant, owns Marketing Master Groups, which specializes in generating targeted traffic to your site for a minimum of 30% growth.
 See www.marketingmastergroup.com .

 In addition, the last four years have seen him as a professional balloon entertainer.
 So, not only has he been a computer geek for a long time, but he has also been playing with magic and balloons for nearly as long.

-Clay also offers a Boot Camp which focuses on internet marketing for entertainers and has a recent class about blogging posted on his site.
-“This is a 10-week college level course teaching how search engines work, understanding rankings, directing web traffic and data analysis,” he said.
+Clay also offers a Boot Camp that focuses on internet marketing for entertainers and has a recent class about blogging posted on his site.
+“This is a 10-week college-level course teaching how search engines work, understanding rankings, directing web traffic, and data analysis,” he said.
 “By the time you’re done with this Boot Camp, you’ll know 98% more than the pros doing this,“ he said.
 Currently, he added, MMG is reevaluating Boot Camp in preparation for marketing it to corporate America.

 In addition to being a balloon entertainer and internet marketing consultant, he is a family man.
 “Now I’m just enjoying life,“ said Clay, married and a father of a young son, Gabriel.
 “It’s so exciting to see how he learns and grows.
 It’s exciting to see it firsthand.”

-According to Clay, prior to owning his own company, his past positions were technology related and include being senior vice president-technology at Enterprises, Inc. “This company grew into a multimillion dollar company almost over night,” he said.
-“We developed websites, web based apps, software and video games.
+According to Clay, before owning his own company, his past positions were technology-related and included senior vice president-technology at Enterprises, Inc. “This company grew into a multimillion-dollar company almost overnight,” he said.
+“We developed websites, web-based apps, software, and video games.
 Then we fell apart.
-We had expanded too fast, we bought 35 businesses in three months, 9/11 hit and we lost a lot of income.”
+We had expanded too fast, we bought 35 businesses in three months, 9/11 hit, and we lost a lot of income.”

-He said has also taught at industry conferences like DEFCON, Business Builders workshops, and Professional Network Connections where he would travel teaching for different chapters.
+He has also taught at industry conferences like DEFCON, Business Builders workshops, and Professional Network Connections, where he would travel teaching for different chapters.